CenturyLinkCloud/PublicKB/General/free-trial-faq.md

 ### How long does it take to get a free trial account activated?

-After you have entered the verification code, provided a valid credit card (Visa or Mastercard only, and no pre-paid cards), and completed the activation form, your account will be created instantly.
+After you have entered the verification code, provided a valid credit card (Visa or Mastercard only - American Express, Discover, and pre-paid credit cards are not accepted), and completed the activation form, your account will be created instantly.
 You will then receive an email with your account details.
 Representatives from CenturyLink Cloud will be in touch shortly thereafter to help you make the most of your trial.

 ### Is there an expiration time on the free trial?